Cluster overview redesign

 Based on the research, I got buy-in on the page's purpose.
 Now I needed to decide how much space each metric deserved.
 This required balancing research findings, design judgment, and the needs of two parallel projects.

 Throughput and latency were unambiguous.
-Interview after interview, users described these as the visual embodiment of their workload, the most direct signal that things are running as expected.
-We collapsed these into a single chart to make it easier to understand correlation and gave it the largest footprint.
-It helped that a parallel project, a resilience demo feature another designer was building, also needed throughput and latency on this page.
+Interview after interview users described these as the visual embodiment of their workload.
+We collapsed these into a single chart to make it easier to understand correlation, and gave it the largest footprint.
+It helped that a parallel project, a resilience demo, also needed throughput and latency on this page.
 This validated the priority and made alignment easy.

 Compute surprised us.
 I originally gave it a small footprint, treating it as secondary to throughput.
 But as interviews accumulated it became clear users weighted it almost as heavily so it moved up.
 Research, not assumption, made that call.

 Configurations and settings were the hardest debate, mostly between all of the designers.
 Research showed users rarely touched it, more of a set it and forget it.
-The case for moving it to the bottom of the page was logical.
+I considered moving it to the bottom of the page.
 But it describes what the cluster is, its fundamental building blocks.
-Removing it from the top felt like removing the label from a piece of equipment.
 We kept it small, at the top, as a "what am I looking at" anchor.
+Once configuration and settings had a home on the page, editing them inline became intuitive which also resolved our Action menu issues.

 Storage was straightforward: genuinely set it and forget it for most users.
-It earned a small footprint with clear affordance for warning states, the number matters most when it's almost gone.
+It earned a medium footprint with clear affordance for warning states, the number matters most when it's almost gone.

 Nodes were the most delicate needle to thread.
 Users were curious about them but they chose a managed service specifically to not have to manage nodes.
 Showing too much detail would create anxiety about something Users can't act on.
 We gave nodes a medium footprint, enough to satisfy the curiosity not enough to suggest responsibility.
 As with Storage, having a nodes section provided clear affordance for warning states.